not-things-modular/not-things-vcv/doc/TIMESEQ-SCRIPT-JSON.md

 Sequencing is done through the *timeline* instances of the `timelines` list.
 For those cases where execution order might have an impact on script processing: on each processing cycle, the *timeline* instances are executed in the order that they appear in this list.

 If there are specific *action*s that should be executed when a script is started or reset (e.g. setting the number of channels on a polyphonic output), these *action*s can be added to the `global-actions` list.
-Only *action*s that have a `timing` set to `START` can be added to this list.
+Only *action*s that have a `timing` set to `start` can be added to this list.

 If there is a need to generate internal TimeSeq triggers based on external trigger sources, the `input-triggers` property allows input ports to set up for receiving trigger signals.